mikeabere/personal-expense-tracker/README.md

 ## Future Enhancements

-- Add authentication - done - but will add more roles
+- Add authentication - done - but will add more user roles
 - Add monthly filtering - not done
 - Add charts and exports - done
 - Add dark mode - not yet